Frijol/climate-change/notes/_notes.md

 * Lithium-Ion batteries are in the 10-25c/kwH range (compared with 7c/kwH for natural gas) for the forseeable future, but this is not a whole accounting.
 Batteries are a load flattener, so we can use any existing & new generators more evenly + reduce need for peaker plants.
 This graph makes even the 25c/kwH price look plausible: ![](http://rameznaam.com/wp-content/uploads/2015/04/CA-Time-of-Use-Pricing-Model-400x134.png) [Naam][NaamStorage]
 * Lithium-Ion batteries die out after ~1k cycles & are better to discharge only 70%; Flow can be used for 5-10k cycles, CAES for 10k+ with full discharge [Naam][NaamStorage]
 * CAES batteries don't leak the way traditional Lithium-Ion batteries do.
 CAES batteries can be stored for years [Naam][NaamStorage]
+* In a 1995 survey published in the MIT Press, a substantial majority justified environmental protection by explicitly invoking God's name as creator.
+From the article, "It seems that divine creation is the closest concept American culture provides to express the sacredness of nature.
+Regardless of whether one actually believes in biblical Creation, it is the best vehicle we have to express this value."
+[Louv, 248][Louv]
+* EPA warns that indoor air pollution is the United States' number one environmental threat to health, 2-10x worse than outdoor air pollution [Louv, 112][Louv]
+* Growing body of evidence suggests that quality of exposure to nature has large effects on human health and child development [Louv, 39][Louv]
+* USDA projects forests declining from 767,000 acres (1982) to 377,000 acres (2022).
+[Louv, 29][Louv]

 {% include "../BIBLIOGRAPHY.md" %}